solo-io/wasm/spec/README.md

 The content layer always consists of the WASM module binary.

 The config layer consists of a JSON-formatted string, which contains metadata for the target runtime.
-The runtime and ABI versions of an image can be deduced by parsing the config layer.
+The runtime and ABI (Application Binary Interface) versions of an image can be deduced by parsing the config layer.

 The config layer may also contain additional data, depending on the target runtime.
 For example, the config for a WASM Envoy Filter contains root_ids available on the filter.